Complex motor disorders – treatment stages

 Three: post surgical follow-up

-Close liaison with local services and therapists is anticipated.
+Close liaison with local services and therapists will continue thoughout a child’s follow up with our service.